 7.64 The Discussion Paper referred to the corroboration warnings which were routinely given in sexual offence cases.
-The Until 1980 juries were routinely warned that it was dangerous to convict the accused unless the evidence of the complainant was corroborated.
+This provision is now found in sexual offence cases.
 The requirement to give a corroboration warning was abolished by section 62(3) of the Crimes Act but this did not prevent judges giving a corroboration warning where they thought it appropriate to do so.
-The 1988 the former Law Reform Commission of Victoria recommended that the section should be amended to make it clear that the court should not give a warning that complainants in sexual offence cases are an unreliable class of witness.
+In 1988 the former Law Reform Commission of Victoria recommended that the section should be amended to make it clear that the court should not give a warning that complainants in sexual offence cases are an unreliable class of witness.
 This provision is now found in section 61(1)(a) of the Crimes Act.